 1. A Misused Temperature & Pressure (T&P) Valve

 When water is heated up inside a tank, pressure builds.
-If the temperature gets dangerously high,your tank should automatically shut off or else release the excess pressure through a safety valve.
-However, if these safety measures fail, it may start leaking.
+If the temperature gets too high, your tank should automatically shut off or else release the excess pressure through a safety valve.
+However, if these safety measures fail, this can make your leaking hot water heater dangerous as it may start leaking.

-If you are wondering, “can a water heater explode?” the answer is yes.
-When the pressure becomes too intense after an extended period of time, the tank can burst.
-If this happens, there may be thousands of dollars in damage, not to mention potential injury for anyone in close proximity.
+When the pressure becomes too intense after an extended period, the tank can burst.
+If this happens, there may be thousands of dollars in damage, not to mention potential injury for anyone nearby.
 An explosion also has the potential to ignite a fire.

 2. Sediment Buildup